 You may think that only certain states require sellers to disclose information about the condition of the property being sold.
 But Louisiana isn't an exemption to this rule.
 Under Louisiana law, home sellers must disclose material information about their property.

-In contrast with other states, the state law explicitly requires sellers to provide a disclosure document to potential buyers.
-The document must disclose any known property defects.
+State law explicitly requires sellers to provide a disclosure document to potential buyers disclosing any known property defects.
 Louisiana regulations require sellers to disclose property issues that affect the health or safety of the residents, longevity, and value of the home.

 As a home seller, you don't have to conduct a home inspection to make the necessary Louisiana state disclosures.
 However, some sellers choose to have a home inspector take a look at their house before disclosing information to potential buyers.
 After the home inspection, homeowners are able to make any necessary repairs and provide a complete disclosure report to comply with the applicable laws.